-Alex has been Director of Cinematography for the Saturday Night Live Film Unit for 13 seasons.
+Alex has been Director of Photography for the Saturday Night Live Film Unit for 13 seasons.
 He shot, wrote and produced an award-winning critically acclaimed Sundance-documentary, "Bigger Stronger Faster and received an Oscar-nomination for a short film called “Johnny Flynton."
 He also shot and produced “Green Street Hooligans” starring Elijah Wood and Charlie Hunnam.

 "I use G-RAIDs and G-DRIVEs on set.
 My team downloads CF cards to G-RAIDs to transfer our footage to our edit suite.
 Our suite is setup on a server so we do not edit directly from G-Technology drives.
 For future independent projects I plan to use the G-Technology towers with up to 4TB of storage."